rserling/blogapi/README.md

 There are some python dependencies which will function in virtualenv, I hope that doesn't break the "out of the box" requirement.

+Required:
-Required: pip install flask flask-jsonpify flask-sqlalchemy flask-restful
+'''\$ pip install flask flask-jsonpify flask-sqlalchemy flask-restful'''

 Demonstrable thusly: